Will Arizona State cover the spread vs. SMU? Betting Trends, Record ATS

 Additional Arizona State Insights & Trends

-- Arizona State has a 3-2 record against the spread and a 5-0 record overall when putting up more than 62 points.
+- Arizona State has a 3-2 record against the spread and a 5-0 record overall when scoring more than 62.0 points.

 Bet on this or any college basketball matchup at BetMGM